tan2711/ga4-ecommerce-analysis/README.md

 <img width="962" height="198" alt="image" src="https://github.com/user-attachments/assets/b35be31e-ab8e-42ad-9d9f-aaac538ff925" />

-Out of 22,145 users who viewed a product, only 1,284 completed a purchase showing the overall conversion rate as 5.8%.
+Out of 22,145 users who viewed a product, only 1,284 completed a purchase, showing the overall conversion rate as 5.8%.
 The biggest drop-off happens after people add items to their cart but before they start checkout, where user count drops by 54.4%.

 Then, from checkout to purchase, the drop-off was 58.8% so only 1,284 of the 3,117 users who started checkout actually completed their purchase.
 That points to a serious abandonment problem in the final stage.